 Where the value of your fund is greater than €10,000 the trustees can apply to the Pensions Authority for approval to transfer your benefits.
 The Pensions Authority may approve such a transfer subject to certain criteria being met.
 For more details on this process we recommend that you talk to your financial broker.

 Can I take my money out if I need it in the future?

-No, once you’ve put money into a Retirement Bond you can’t withdraw it until you reach at least age 60 unless you have to retire early because of ill health or if you have left service you can access benefits from your Retirement Bond from age 50.
+No, once you’ve put money into a Retirement Bond you can’t withdraw it until you reach at least age 60.
+However, if you retire early due to ill health or if you leave service early you can access the benefits from your Retirement Bond from age 50.